Dawit Isaak: Imprisonment

-After the release of the Albanian-American pilot James Berisha, the 1st Deputy Prime Minister of Kosovo, Behgjet Pacolli, will start a new mission in Eritrea for the release of Isaak.

 Rumors about death

-On several occasions, rumors have circulated that Isaak is no longer alive, the most recent of which was on 27 October 2011, his 47th birthday, when Swedish commercial radio channel "Radio 1" claimed that Dawit Isaak could well be dead.
-In April 2012, rumours of his death once again began circulating when several Eritrean politicians stated that he had died in prison.
-When a government official from Eritrea was confronted about the rumours during an interview in Sweden, he avoided the question and refused to answer.
+On several occasions, rumors have circulated that Dawit is no longer alive.
+For example, on 27 October 2011, his 47th birthday, Swedish commercial radio channel Radio 1 claimed that Dawit could well be dead.

-23 Years in Prison
+23 years in prison

 On 23 September 2024, Dawit Isaak marked 23 years in imprisonment.
 Several demonstrations and campaigns highlighted his situation during the autumn of 2024, including a commemoration of his 60th birthday on 27 October.
-This event, held in Stockholm at the House of Authors, featured representatives from media, organisations such as Swedish PEN, Free Dawit, and Reporters Without Borders, as well as members of Dawit Isaak's family.
+This event, held in Stockholm at the House of Authors, featured representatives from media, organisations such as Swedish PEN, Free Dawit, and Reporters Without Borders, as well as members of his family.

 Parliamentary and legal initiatives

 Sweden

+On 26 May 2009, during an interview with TV4, Isaias dismissed the case altogether, saying "We will not have any trial and we will not free him.
+We know how to handle his kind [...]
+To me, Sweden is irrelevant.
+The Swedish government has nothing to do with us."